The Porcelain Rule: Navigating Water (and Wine) on the Camino

 Needless to say, after a light breakfast at the parochial in Estella,** I did my rituals.

 This included greasing up my feet with petroleum jelly and filling my water bottles from the kitchen spigot.
 The first kept the wheels spinning blister-free; the second kept the rest of the machine working.
-Both were repeated as regularly as the Divine Office.
+Both were repeated like the Divine Office.

 Bob and I slipped a donation in San Miguel’s box, found our walking sticks outside, and buttoned up the packs.